Technopope/Python-GoogleDrive-VideoStream/README.md

 At this stage, you cannot enroll an account with this application or modify user settings.
 You MUST import these from a KODI install.
 I am only supporting alpha testing with users who have used the Google Drive plugin for KODI previously.

 The DBM file contain's the user's settings and enrollment information for Google Drive.
-To import your KODI settings:
+To import your KODI settings, run:
-run:

 python dbm_setup.py <dbmfile> <kodi plugin settings.xml>

 such as:

 python dbm_setup.py ./gdrive.db /home/durdle/.kodi/userdata/addon_data/plugin.video.gdrive-testing/settings.xml

-To edit any single setting, you can use the KODI plugin to modify the setting or modify the parameter (if you know what you are doing) by running: python dbm_setup.py <dbmfile> <key> <value>
+To edit any single setting, you can use the KODI plugin to modify the setting or modify the parameter (if you know what you are doing) by running:

+python dbm_setup.py <dbmfile> <key> <value>

-To see a list of all settings: python dbm_display.py <dbmfile>
+To see a list of all settings:

+python dbm_display.py <dbmfile>

-##To start the media server, run:
+To start the media server, run:

-###python default.py
+python default.py

 The default dbmfile is ./gdrive.db and the default port to run on is 9988.
-You can override these by running: python default.py <port> <dbmfile>
+You can override these by running:

+python default.py <port> <dbmfile>

 You can use the setting.xml from either gdrive or gdrive-testing plugin for KODI.